MLS: Medical Laboratory Science Courses

 1 sh (may not be repeated for credit)

-Prerequisite: (BSC 1086) AND (PCB 3063/L OR PCB 3063C) AND (BCH 3033/L OR BCH 3033C)
+Prerequisite: (PCB 3063 OR MLS 3194 OR PCB 3063C) AND (BCH 3033 OR MLS 3621 OR BCH 3033C)

 Co-requisite: MLS 4305

-This is an introductory study of production, maturation, and morphology of normal and abnormal human blood cells.
+This lab is an introductory study of production, maturation, and morphology of normal and abnormal human blood cells.
 Pathological changes in morphology, cytochemistry, and distribution of cells in peripheral blood and bone marrow are addressed.
 Manual and automated methods for blood cell counts, hemoglobin measurement and other hematology parameters are discussed and performed.
 The 3 phases of testing, preanalytical, analytical and post-analytical are emphasized in the laboratory component.
 Material and Supply fees will be assessed.
 Equipment fees will be assessed.
 Permission is required.

 MLS 4306C Hematology for the MLT to MLS track